hashicorp/design-system/website/docs/about/overview.md

 Design systems are often equated with a UI kit or component library.
 In reality, an effective design system spans the entire lifecycle of a product, from ideation to iteration and everything in between.

+## What is Helios

+**Helios** is the design system developed by the HashiCorp Design System Team.
+It's commonly referred to as **HDS** for brevity.

+Helios is available and recommended for all HashiCorp **product teams using Ember to build their applications**.
+We also support teams using alternative frameworks or libraries, such as HashiCorp Developer, via our design assets, tokens, and best practice guidance.

+Using Helios ensures the different product lines use a common design language.
+We work closely with these teams on integration and implementation while collecting feedback to understand consumer needs better and inform our [roadmap](https://go.hashi.co/hds-rollout).

+For more information on how to use the design system, visit our getting started guides for [designers](/getting-started/for-designers) and for [engineers](/getting-started/for-engineers) or visit our public [GitHub](https://github.com/hashicorp/design-system) repository.

+## When to use Helios

+### Consumer-facing products

+Helios was specifically created for **consuming-facing products**.

+All our **product teams** in HashiCorp have adopted Helios as the single source of truth for the design language, components, and patterns used to build the UIs of their consumer-facing products.

+### Internal products

+Helios is **not** meant to be used as a **general-purpose UI library**.

+If you intend to use Helios for **internal products/tools** in HashiCorp, please [contact the Design Systems Team](/about/support) before starting: we need to discuss the implications for our system (it would increase the costs of change, maintenance, support, etc.)

+### External products

+Helios is **not** meant to be used **outside of HashiCorp**.

+If you are **not an HashiCorp employee** and want to use the Helios design system as reference, you're more than welcome; but if you intend to use the Helios design system to build your own product/UI, know that we will not provide any form of support, and in any moment we may introduce changes to our assets or components that could potentially break your product/UI.

 ## Helios architecture

 While the scale of a design system largely depends on the needs of those consuming it, the fundamental structure and architecture remain largely the same across systems.